Flora Of The Himalayas

 The areas which you will be visiting on your botanical expedition offers comfortable hotels and easily accessible locations where you can drive up to the alpine meadows situated at 5,000 meters.
-Our botanical tours is not limited to just roadside exploration but will allow you to explore the mountains and hidden valleys selected for the habitats of special plants by taking day hikes.
+Our botanical tours is not limited to just roadside exploration but based on your fitness and preference, we will encourage you to explore the mountains and hidden valleys selected for the habitats of special plants by taking day hikes.

 Sandwiched between Bhutan in the East, Nepal in the West and its Northern region merging into the Tibetan Plateau lies the tiny Indian State of Sikkim.
 This State along with the contiguous northern region of West Bengal, is referred to as the Sikkim – Darjeeling -Himalayas.
 The immense biological diversity met within this part of the Himalaya does not have a parallel elsewhere in the world.

 For an exciting vacation that will take you to the habitats of the plants and help you discover their beauty in nature - contact us.